Creative Arts and Digital Media Staff Profiles

 “In my spare time, I love to develop my own games either as part of a team or solo projects.”

-Mariama AttahOpen Eye Gallery Curator, Industry Expert Tutor
+Mariama AttahOpen Eye Gallery Curator and Industry Expert Tutor

 Mariama is Open Eye Gallery’s new curator and was previously Assistant Editor of Foam Magazine.
 Before this, she was Curator at Photoworks, where she was responsible for developing and curating exhibition programs and events, including Brighton Photo Biennial, as well as commissioning and editing Photoworks Annual.